acumos/proto-viewer/docs/developer-guide.rst

 Optional additional env variables
 ---------------------------------

-You can also pass in the following to alter the run behavioor:
+You can also pass in the following to alter the run behavior:

 1. UPDATE_CALLBACK_FREQUENCY // sets the frequency, in ms (1000=every
    second) of the callbacks that update the graphs on the screen, e.g.,